replicatedhq/replicated-field-labs/instruqt/support-bundle-own-app-kurl/01-introduction/assignment.md

   * You will be able to determine if the problem is in your application, in Kubernetes, or in the infrastructure environment
   * You will reduce escalations and expedite time to remediate for such issues

+# Configure the VM environment

+## Set up the Workstation

 The environment is prepped for an *embedded cluster* installation.

 Before we begin, select the text editor you're most comfortable with by running